gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson04.rst

 Creating and Positioning Radio Buttons for Pizza Sizes
 -------------------------------------------------------

+| Place the following code below the other widget code in Section "4.
+TKINTER WIDGETS".

 | This code sets up a GUI for selecting a pizza size using radio buttons.
 The selected pizza size is stored in the `size_var` variable.
 The `pack` method ensures that the radio buttons are neatly aligned within the `size_frame`, making the GUI intuitive and easy to use.

 .. code-block:: python